 - Almost all of their works are in the post-sale stage, based on the average timeline of the sales process.

-The customer success engineer employers may, depending on how complex the products are, require the ability of investigating and analyzing the customers’ wants and needs and proposing solutions to implement the products or services as the customers require.
+The customer success engineer employers may, depending on how complex the products are, require the ability to investigate and analyze the customers’ wants and needs and propose solutions to implement the products or services as the customers require.
 Once all the expectations and needs of the customers have been met and the customer could function the products “steadily”, the customer success engineers move on to the subsequent implementation and closely coordinate with the customer support team to address all the customers’ problems if they run into any.